stomp/stomp-spec/src/stomp-specification-1.1.md

 The sever may reject any connection attempt.
 The server SHOULD respond back with a `ERROR` frame listing why the connection was rejected and then the sever will close the connection.
-Since Stomp servers must support clients which rapidly connect and disconnect, a server will likely only allow closed connections to linger for short time before the connection is reset.
+Since STOMP servers must support clients which rapidly connect and disconnect, a server will likely only allow closed connections to linger for short time before the connection is reset.
 This means that a client may not fully receive the `ERROR` frame before the socket is